TextC0de/TextC0de/README.md

 ### 👋 Hi, I'm Ignacio Guzmán
-I am a software developer from Argentina 🇦🇷.
+I am a web developer from Argentina 🇦🇷.

 I love to learn new things and apply them on the real world.
 The utilities and possibilities offered by technology never cease to amaze me.